GEO-Protocol/specs-protocol/transactions/transactions.md

     1. time-predictable (ideally about a few seconds).
     1. safe towards other operations (launched in parallel).
     1. agnostic towards nodes internal code modifications (hacking) and destructive motivation of the involved participants (fraud attempts).

+  1. _Predicted time window._
+  Transaction time window — `1-15` seconds for non-fraud operations, and up to `~20 minutes` [#6] for processing problematic operations.
+It is expected, that more than 90% of all operations in the network would be non-fraud.
+This assumption is only related to the estimated network throughput.

+  1. _Routes agnostic._
+  Transactions must be able to use up to several hundreds of different payment paths. [# todo: provide link to the Routing specification].

+  1. _Token / Commisions independence._
+  Transactions must be able to proceed without any internal token.
+Participants must not be enforced to charge any commissions for the middle ware operations processing.

 **3. Requirements for end-point devices (nodes):**
   1. _Applicability for modern smartphones._